kyma-project/community/concepts/observability-strategy/configurable-tracing/03-tracing-pocs.md

 The goal of the TracePipeline is to push trace data to multiple destinations using a different set of processors or sampling strategies.
 How can an isolation of these pipelines be achieved based on the otel-collector?
 If one destination is down, can the other destination be continued?

-## Modularization - 3 modules or one telemetry module
+## Modularization - three modules or one telemetry module

 Benefits of one module
 - Shared caches for the controllers possible